84rrry/TypeRacerBot/README.md

     python "Source Code/TypeRacerBot.py"
     ```

+2.  **Choose your browser:**
+    You will first be prompted to select your browser.

-2.  **Choose a speed:**
+3.  **Choose a speed:**
-    You will be prompted to choose a typing speed from the menu.
-Enter a number from 0 to 5 to select your desired speed.
+    Next, you will be prompted to choose a typing speed from the menu.

-    ```
-    Choose the desired Speed:
-      -enter 0 to type like my grandma
-      -enter 1 to type using two fingers just like your sister -enter 2 to type like you have two hands
-      -enter 3 to type like a touchtyping world champ -enter 4 and they'll eat your dust
-      -enter 5 fuck it i'm a hacker
-    ```

-3.  **Let the bot do the work:**
+4.  **Let the bot do the work:**
-    Once you've made your choice, the bot will open Microsoft Edge, navigate to TypeRacer, and start typing for you!
+    Once you've made your choices, the bot will open your selected browser, navigate to TypeRacer, and start typing for you!

 ## 📂 File Descriptions